 The list of features was sent to technical specialists who created a preliminary project plan with preliminary schedules and the list of deliverables.
 The project turned out to consist of two parts – semantic search service and user portal.
-The project was realized by the data science team in Minsk (server, GUI and QA teams were set up), management and marketing was conducted in Boston (USA).
+The project was realized by the data science team in Europe (server, GUI and QA teams were set up), management and marketing was conducted in USA.
 ScienceSoft’s QA specialists set up a customized development process compatible with ISO 9001.

 Development team started to define the customer's requirements.
 A detailed project plan was created with a thorough risk analysis to minimize their possible impact.
 GUI team created vision documents, interface templates, etc. After approval of the templates by the Invention Machine management a detailed plan for GUI creation was elaborated.
 A set of deliverables was defined: